GenAIOps for MLOps practitioners

 Generative AI workloads differ from traditional machine learning workloads in a few ways:

-Focus on generative models - Traditional machine learning workloads center on training new models that are trained to perform specific tasks.
-Generative AI workloads consume generative models that can be used to address a wider variety of use cases, and in some cases are multi-modal.
+• Focus on generative models.
+Traditional machine learning workloads focus on training new models that are trained to perform specific tasks.
+Generative AI workloads consume generative models that can address a wider variety of use cases, and in some cases are multi-modal.

-Focus on extending the models - The key asset in traditional machine learning is the deployed model.
-Access to the model is provided to client code in one or more workloads, but the workload is not part of the MLOps process.
-With generative AI solutions, a key facet of the solution is the prompt that is provided to the generative model.
+• Focus on extending the models.
+The key asset in traditional machine learning is the deployed model.
+Access to the model is provided to client code in one or more workloads, but the workload isn't part of the MLOps process.
+With generative AI solutions, a key facet of the solution is the prompt that's provided to the generative model.
 The prompt must be composed and can contain data from one or more data stores.
 The system that orchestrates the logic, calls to the various back ends, generates the prompt, and calls to the generative model is part of the generative AI system that you must govern with GenAIOps.

-While some generative AI solutions use traditional machine learning practices such as model training and fine tuning, they all introduce new patterns that you should standardize.
+Although some generative AI solutions use traditional machine learning practices like model training and fine-tuning, they all introduce new patterns that you should standardize.
 This section provides an overview of the three broad categories of technical patterns for generative AI solutions:

 Training and fine-tuning language models

 Currently, many generative AI solutions use existing foundation language models that don't require fine-tuning before use.
-That said, there are use cases that can and do benefit from either fine-tuning a foundation model or training a new generative AI model, such as a small language model (SLM).
+However, some use cases can benefit from fine-tuning a foundation model or training a new generative AI model, like a small language model (SLM).

-Training a new SLM or fine-tuning a generative foundation model are logically the same processes as training traditional machine learning models.
+Training a new SLM and fine-tuning a generative foundation model are logically the same processes as training traditional machine learning models.
 These processes should use your existing MLOps investments.

 Prompt engineering

-Prompt engineering includes all the processes involved in generating a prompt that is sent as input to a generative model.
+Prompt engineering includes all the processes involved in generating a prompt that's sent as input to a generative model.
 There's generally an orchestrator that controls a workflow that generates the prompt.
-The orchestrator can call into any number of data stores to gather information, such as grounding data, and apply the required logic to generate the most effective prompt.
-The orchestrator is then deployed as an API endpoint that is accessed by client code in an intelligent application.
+The orchestrator can call into any number of data stores to gather information, like grounding data, and apply the required logic to generate the most effective prompt.
+The orchestrator is then deployed as an API endpoint that's accessed by client code in an intelligent application.

 This category of technical patterns can address many use cases, including: